Corporate liability: Standards of liability

 Standards of liability for legal persons help clarify when a legal person can be held liable for an unlawful act.
 This raises subtle questions: since business entities can only commit crime through the agency of the people (natural persons) they employ or otherwise contract with, under what conditions should culpability be attached to the business entity?
 Indeed, what does culpability mean for such entities?
 Can the concepts of knowledge and intent required for mens rea (guilty mind) even be applied to business entities?

 Typically, companies are held liable when the acts and omissions, and the knowledge and intent of its employees or business partners can be attributed to the corporation.
 But again, countries adopt a wide variety of approaches to this attribution.
-These vary from the all-encompassing approach of strict liability to those that look at the entity’s corporate culture and management systems in order to determine whether these ignored, tolerated or encouraged criminal activity.
+These vary from the all-encompassing approach of strict liability to those that look at the entity’s corporate culture and management systems in order to determine whether these ignored, tolerated or even encouraged criminal activity.